openhab/static-code-analysis/docs/implement-check.md

 ## [Optional] Execute The Check On openHAB Addons Repository

 We would highly recommend this step.
-The static code analysis tool is used in the `openhab2-addons` build.
+The static code analysis tool is used in the `openhab-addons` build.

 This is a two step process.
 Firstly execute `mvn clean install` from the root of the `static-code-analysis` repository.
 This will install the artifact into your local Maven repository.
-Please note that this is a snapshot version (e.g. x.y.z-SNAPSHOT, where x.y.z is the current Major.Minor.Patch version or at the moment of writing 0.1.0).
+Please note that this is a snapshot version (e.g. x.y.z-SNAPSHOT, where x.y.z is the current Major.Minor.Patch version or at the moment of writing 0.12.0).

 The second step is to execute `mvn clean install -Dsat.version=x.y.z-SNAPSHOT` from the root of the `openhab2-addons` repository.

-Take a look at the log as it is described in the [openHAB documentation](https://www.openhab.org/docs/developer/development/bindings.html#static-code-analysis).
+Take a look at the log as it is described in the [openHAB documentation](https://www.openhab.org/docs/developer/guidelines.html#static-code-analysis).

 ## Still need additional help ?